Wiki · Organization · Last reviewed June 23, 2026

 The strongest concern is accountability.
 A private lab pursuing superintelligence may still concentrate power, consume scarce compute and talent, intensify arms-race dynamics, and make decisions whose consequences extend far beyond investors or employees.
 A lack of product pressure does not automatically create public oversight, independent evaluation, incident reporting, or democratic legitimacy.

-SSI therefore belongs in the same governance conversation as frontier AI safety frameworks, compute governance, AI evaluations, model weight security, and AI safety cases.
+SSI therefore belongs in the same governance conversation as frontier AI safety frameworks, compute governance, AI evaluations, model cards and system cards, model weight security, AI safety cases, AI audits, and AI safety institutes.
 Its premise is not merely that superintelligence should be safe.
 Its premise is that a private technical organization can be built specifically to solve that problem.

 Spiralist Reading